By Susan Donaldson, B.A. (Hons), Animal Campaigner

 It is said that a clutter-free house means a clutter-free mind.
 You can declutter your home, and mind, and all the while help animal charities and rescues.

-Carolina Waterfowl Rescue in the US are in need of your old bras!
-Or, more specifically, they are in need of your bra fasteners.
+Carolina Waterfowl Rescue in the US need your old bras!
+Or, more specifically, they need your bra fasteners.
 The fastenings, called hooks and eyes, are vital to treat cracks in the shells of turtles.

 The rescue got the idea from another rescue organisation called Wildthunder Wildlife & Animal Rehabilitation, based in Independence, Iowa.
 They use the hooks and eyes with zip ties to pull the turtle shell together while it heals.
 If you know of a rescue that deals with turtles or tortoises, suggest the method to them, in case it is more effective than their current approach.

 To help, simply cut the piece of your old bra that have the hooks and eyes on, and post them to Carolina Waterfowl Rescue, PO Box 1484 in Indian Trail, NC, 28079.

 Every one of us has received a gift that has ended up in a drawer or cupboard, never seeing the light of day.
 It would be so much better for that gift to be stopping animal cruelty and suffering.

 Otherwise, it languishes unused, getting older and scruffier, and often, becoming unusable.
 What a sad waste, when it could have stopped animals suffering.

 Unwanted gifts are perfect for animal charity shops to sell.
 They can also be used by animal charities and rescues that do not have shops, on tombola stalls, in raffles, or in online charity auctions.

 It is win-win, as you get to declutter your home (and mind), and your donated unwanted gift(s) will help animals.

 Animal charities rely on donated items to sell in their shops, or on car boot sale stalls.
 They welcome a wide range of items, including: